okwareddevnest/gitok/scripts/README.md

-# Gitok Scripts
+# GitOK Scripts

-This directory contains utility scripts for managing Gitok versions and releases.
+This directory contains utility scripts for managing GitOK versions and releases.

 ## 📋 Available Scripts